-The Articles of Association of the Company provide that one-third of the Directors are subject to retirement and re-election by rotation at every Annual General Meeting (AGM).
+The Constitution of the Company provides that one-third of the Directors are subject to retirement and re-election by rotation at every Annual General Meeting (AGM).
 All Directors are required to retire from office at least once every three years.
 Re-election is, however, not automatic, and all Directors are assessed by the NC on their past performance and contributions before being recommended to Shareholders for re-election.
 Newly appointed Directors are also subject to retirement and re-election at the AGM immediately following their appointments.
-At the forthcoming AGM, Mr Ong Teong Wan and Mr Sim Cheok Lim are due for re-election pursuant to Article 95(2) of the
+At the forthcoming AGM, Mr Lim Jit Poh, Mr Sim Wing Yew and Mr Goh Yeow Tin are due for re-election pursuant to Regulation 98(b) of the Constitution, while Dr Tan Kim Siew and Mr Soh Chung Hian are due for re-election pursuant to Regulation 99 of the Constitution.